dmorgan3405/lighting-talks/page-object/preventing_inconsistencies.md

 	* Is this generic behaviour for this control?
 	* Or is this behaviour unique to the page I am working on?

-* Creating a new widget vs editing an existing widget should be a thought out indevaour.
+* Creating a new widget vs editing an existing widget should be a thought out endeavour.
 	* Overgeneralizing a widget, can lead to complex logic.
 	* Creating new widgets can lead to duplication.